Understanding CBT-E:

 What Is CBT-E?

 CBT-E is a specialized form of cognitive behavioral therapy developed specifically for eating disorders.
-Unlike treatments designed for a single diagnosis, CBT-E is transdiagnostic, meaning it can be used effectively for anorexia nervosa, bulimia nervosa, binge eating disorder, and other eating disorder presentations.
+Unlike treatments designed for a single diagnosis, CBT-E is transdiagnostic, meaning it can be used across anorexia nervosa, bulimia nervosa, binge eating disorder, and other eating disorder presentations when clinically appropriate (Fairburn et al., 2003; Fairburn, 2008).

-CBT-E focuses on the processes that maintain eating disorders—such as dietary restraint, binge–purge cycles, body checking, perfectionism, and rigid rules around food and weight—rather than on the label of the diagnosis alone.
+CBT-E focuses on the processes that maintain eating disorders—such as dietary restraint, binge–purge cycles, body checking, perfectionism, and rigid rules around food and weight—rather than on the label of the diagnosis alone (Fairburn et al., 2003; Fairburn, 2008).

 At its core, CBT-E helps individuals understand: